 Bridge soles on the other hand have mild support and a small heel lift that breaks down over several months as you wear them.
 I recommend Bridge Soles specifically for people who are transitioning away from supportive footwear, whereas NorthSole insoles can be used forever no matter how functional your feet are.

-But some people, no matter how long they’ve been wearing barefoot shoes, will always want cushion because of their particular anatomy or the environment they walk/stand in.
+Some people, no matter how long they’ve been wearing barefoot shoes, will always want cushion because of their particular anatomy or the environment they walk/stand in.
 There is absolutely nothing wrong with this.
 I still use my NorthSole insoles on long travel days or if I’m having a bad joint day!
 You feet will reap the benefits of your flexible, spacious shoes and they will continue to strengthen even if you have a little more cushion underneath.

 Insoles for Warmth & Sock Replacement